php/policies/feature-proposals.rst

 ====================

 Prior to starting a vote, RFC authors MUST post an Intent to Vote message to the discussion thread.
-The post MUST be made at least two days and no more than 7 days before the vote is officially opened.
+The post MUST be made at least 2 days and no more than 7 days before the vote is officially opened.
 Any feedback posted after the Intent to Vote message is sent SHOULD be treated the same as if it had been sent earlier, and any Major or Minor changes that result from that feedback